7 Signs You Grew Up With Emotionally Immature Parents (And Why They Still Affect You)

 Why this still affects you

 Emotional neglect often goes unnamed.
 When there’s no clear event to point to, people turn the blame inward.
-This can keep you stuck, invalidating your own pain and delaying healing.
+This can keep you stuck, invalidating your own pain and delaying healing, especially if you’ve also experienced narcissistic abuse and feel like you’ve lost yourself.

 Impact matters more than intent.
 Your nervous system adapted for a reason.